shroud-org/.github/profile/README.md

 # shroud.labs

-Dedicated to open source & federated services.
+Creating open-source, federated and private software and services.